What is a Mortgage Amortization?

 Period shows the ordinal of a specific payment in the amortization schedule.
 The total amount of periods can be calculated if you multiply the number of annual periods by the length in years.
 For example, if you are paid bi-weekly (26 paydays) over a 5-year timespan, the loan has 130 periods (26 paydays x 5 years = 130 periods).

 Date shows the exact date of when the payment is due, according to the amortization table.
-Your bank or lender will expect your payments on this date.
+Your lender will expect your payments on this date.

 Interest paid shows the amount of regular payment that is applied towards interest.
 As the loan matures, the amount of interest paid decreases.